mossizprypjat/obsidian-template/README.md

 # obsidian-template
 template for my obsidian study vault

+# setup
+You can simply clone this github repository.
-you will need the Dataview and Tasks community plugins for it to work properly
+You will also need the Dataview and Tasks community plugins for it to work properly.
+In the Dataview plugin enable JavaScript queries and enable inline JavaScript queries.
+Now you are ready to go!

+# usage
+to